Table of Contents

 - Adapter - A translation helper class that allows other classes to interact indirectly when they cannot interact directly due to different protocols and/or method signatures.

-- Façade - Similar to Adapter in concept, but rather than performing basic translation, it shields the client application of its dependency upon a particularly nasty or complex class or set of classes.
+- Façade - Similar to Adapter in concept, but rather than performing basic translation, it shields the client application of its dependency upon a particularly nasty or complex class or set of classes

 - Factory - Allows an application to acquire an object reference without knowing class type and without having to call a

-See: Essential Design Patterns AI Agent
+See: Essential Design Patterns Interactive AI Notebook

 Composable Design Patterns